 Where to Stay in San Diego

-For a luxury option, I suggest the Pendry Hotel downtown, which has great amenities and service, or the Pantai Inn in La Jolla, which offers a boutique experience and great location.
+For a luxury option, I suggest the Pendry San Diego Hotel Downtown, which has great amenities and service.

-For a mid-range hotel, try the San Diego Marriot Gaslamp Quarter in the downtown area, which has a good location, or the Hotel La Jolla, which has pretty balcony views.
+For a mid-range hotel, try the San Diego Marriot Gaslamp Quarter in the downtown area, which has a good location.

 Extra: More Places to Visit in California

 If you want to skip any of these places and take a day trip during your California itinerary, then here is my suggestion: